donvoorhies/oap/README.md

 Changelog:
+1.0.1 : May 1st, 2021
+Miniscule optimization update: registered and enqued external jQuery-lib now updated to implement v3.6.0 (the URI and the SRI updated).

 1.0.0 : March 30th, 2021
 No major changes implemented (actually none), and now elevated to a fully-fledged, official release.